Is Murfreesboro a Good Place to Live?

 There is also a regional bus service providing public transportation between Murfreesboro and Nashville.
 Traveling on the regional bus will cost $4.25 per trip, but it's possible to save money with multi-ride passes.
 Weekday journeys begin at about 5 a.m., and service continues until around 9 p.m.
 This is a great option for long-term commuters who do not wish to drive the entire excursion.

-Murfreesboro City Schools is governed under a school board as part of the city government.
+Murfreesboro schools are governed under a school board as part of the city government.
 The organization offers a total of 13 elementary schools as part of its focus on early childhood learning.
 Beyond elementary, most students will begin attending institutions governed by Rutherford County Schools.
 The county provides elementary, middle, and high schools throughout Murfreesboro, Smyrna, Christiana, and other small communities.

 College-aged learners have two choices for education.
 The city is known for MTSU, which offers more than 300 academic programs through 35 departments.
 Another option is Daymar College, a technical training school offering health care, business, and criminal justice instruction.